Skip to main content

 Briffœil Castle, locally known as Château de Briffœil, lies east of the hamlet with the same name, in the province of Hainaut in the Wallonia region in Belgium.

-In 1477 Briffœil Castle was besieged without success by French troops led by the Sire of Mouy for Louis XI of France.
-In 1478 the French returned to the area.
-This time chatelain Antoine de Mortagne, instead of abandoning the castle to the French, set fire to the castle which left it in ruins.
+In 1477, Briffœil Castle was besieged unsuccessfully by French troops led by the Sire of Mouy for Louis XI of France.
+In 1478, the French returned to the area, and this time, chatelain Antoine de Mortagne, instead of abandoning the castle, set fire to it, leaving it in ruins.
+Later, it was rebuilt and came into the possession of the d'Argenteau and Merode families.
+They never resided in the castle but delegated its management to bailiffs.

 Gallery